- Sign In

 Emergency Medicine from the Front Lines

-Gain insight into what it's like on the front lines of emergency medicine through breathtaking photo essays and first-person interviews with the men and women who experience it every day. |
+Gain insight into what it's like on the front lines of emergency medicine through breathtaking photo essays and first-person interviews with the men and women who experience it every day.

 Famed photographer Eugene Richards, influential author of The Knife and Gun Club, captures the breathtaking moments that comprise the lives and careers of American emergency physicians.
 Through a collection of 50 stirring photo essays, clinicians from across the country share their perspectives and insights on life and death amidst an ever-changing medical landscape.
-If Anything Is Sacred from Eugene Richards on Vimeo. |

-Eugene Richards, photographer, writer, and filmmaker, was born in Dorchester, Massachusetts
+Eugene Richards, photographer, writer, and filmmaker

-Surprises: The Arkansas Delta.
 Upon returning to Dorchester, Richards began to document the changing, racially diverse neighborhood where he was born.
 After being invited to join Magnum Photos in 1978, he worked increasingly as a freelance magazine photographer, undertaking assignments on such diverse topics as the American family, drug addiction, emergency medicine, pediatric AIDS, aging and death in America.
-In 1992, he directed and shot Cocaine True, Cocaine Blue, the first of seven short films he would eventually make. |
+In 1992, he directed and shot Cocaine True, Cocaine Blue, the first of seven short films he would eventually make.

 ![]() Photograph © Jocelyn Bain Hogg